Stored Cross-Site Scripting

 Remedy suggestions

-Since the information is returned from the server-side, the most effective solution is to prevent dangerous data from being created on the server.
+Given that the compromised information originates from the server-side, the most effective countermeasure is to prevent the generation of hazardous data on the server.
+Here are key strategies to enhance security:

 Classifications